This article gives you my take on the tweets, tweet by tweet.

 If you’re playing the wealth game, ignore people playing the status game – they slow you down, they add no value, and they gain status by doing it.

 An interesting beast to take note are celebrities.

 These are people who are playing the wealth game by playing the status game.

-Some celebrities will tell you making money is bad.
+Some celebrities will tell you that making money is bad.
 Look beyond the facade as these people are seeking status and popularity with the above circles, the end game is to take their … money.

 The term “celebrity” here does not mean just movie celebs, it also includes malicious journalists, entertainers, comedians, speakers, and even certain charities.